Additional Information About Travel to Australia

 There are no major health risks associated with traveling to Australia.
 At least 60 days prior to departure, check with your doctor or healthcare provider for the latest updates and entry requirements, or visit the Center for Disease Control and Prevention website at cdc.gov.
 Especially during the summer months, take proper care for sun exposure.
 If you choose to go swimming, be careful of powerful surf.
 Make sure to obey signs and lifeguard orders, and always swim between the well-marked flags.
 If you have medication that you take daily, be sure you have enough for each day of the tour as well as any possible delays encountered.
 Certain over-the-counter and prescription medications may be banned in one or all of the countries on this tour.
 Importing these drugs can carry severe consequences, including imprisonment.
 Please consult your healthcare provider prior to departure to ensure that any drugs you may want to bring with you are legal in all countries you will visit.
 If you have dietary restrictions and/or food allergies please notify us by calling 855-355-8728 at least 30 days prior to your departure.

 The units of currency you’ll be using on your tour are Australian dollars.
-Better rates of exchange are found in this country, although it’s worth ordering some currency from your local bank to use when you first arrive.
-We recommend taking a combination of ATM/bank cards and credit cards.
-Travelers checks, which can be exchanged for local currency as needed, but are getting more and more difficult to cash.
-Travelers checks should be used only as a last resort.
-We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges and freeze your account.
+Better rates of exchange are usually available in your country of destination, although it’s worth ordering some currency from your local bank to use when you first arrive.
+We advise that you take credit cards and dollar bills in small denominations.
+We suggest informing your bank and credit card company of your travel plans, so they don’t confuse your international purchases for fraudulent charges and freeze your account.
 International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
 If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.
 Travelers checks are difficult to exchange, and should be used only as a last resort.

 The northern section of Australia tends to be hot and humid in the summer, and hot and dry in the winter.
 The south is generally more temperate to warm (with some colder pockets).
 Australia is generally an arid country with no significant rainy season outside of the rainforest.